AlexandreDecan/sismic/docs/execution.rst

     Opening doors
     something happened at time 1450383093.9920669

-As our statechart does not define any way to reach a final configuration, the ``interpreter.running`` condition always hold, and you have to manually interrupt the execution.
+As our statechart does not define any way to reach a final configuration, the ``not interpreter.final`` condition always hold, and you have to manually interrupt the execution.
 This can be avoided using threads for example, but will be not covered by this documentation.